Distributed Energy Resources

 Growing Impact Leads to New Challenges and Opportunities

 Technological advancements, climate change policies, and growing consumer opportunities are leading to an increase in DERs across North America.
-For example, more than 1,400 MW of distribution system solar generation has been installed over the last six years in Ontario.
+For example, more than 2,000 MW of distribution system solar generation has been installed in Ontario.

 Distribution-connected Contracted Electricity Supply

-Source: Progress Report on Contracted Electricity Supply, Third Quarter 2017.
+Source: Progress Report on Contracted Electricity Supply, First Quarter 2019.

 Output from DERs offsets the need for supply from the province-wide system.
 This is creating new opportunities and challenges for the electricity sector.